Rio (2011 film): Plot

-While Fernando has second thoughts, Nigel wants revenge on "pretty birds" after a parakeet replaced him on a television show.
-Blu's familiarity with cages lets him escape to the jungle with Jewel.
-Fernando helps Linda and Túlio search for the birds, while Blu and Jewel meet the toco toucan Rafael, whose bulldog friend, Luiz, will remove the legcuffs holding them together.
-Rafael tries to teach Blu to fly.
-They meet red-crested cardinal Pedro and his yellow canary friend Nico.
-Nigel coerces a horde of marmosets led by Mauro to capture Blu and Jewel.
-Pedro and Nico take the macaws to a samba dance party, where they begin to fall in love, until the marmosets arrive.
-The five birds escape on a tram.
+Later that night, while Linda and Túlio are at a restaurant, the macaws are captured by an orphaned boy named Fernando and a sulphur-crested cockatoo named Nigel, both of whom work for a gang of bird smugglers led by Marcel, who wants to leave the country to sell Blu and Jewel on the black market.
+While Fernando regrets his actions, Nigel tells the macaws of his disdain for "pretty birds" after he was replaced by a parakeet on a television series.
+Blu's familiarity with cages allows him and Jewel to escape, alerting Nigel and the smugglers to give chase.
+The macaws are forced to travel on foot; Marcel had legcuffs applied to the two of them.
+Fernando helps Linda and Túlio search for the macaws the next morning, while Blu and Jewel meet the toco toucan Rafael, whose bulldog friend Luiz will remove their cuffs.

-At the smugglers' hideout Fernando, Linda, and Túlio discover the birds are no longer there.
-Henchmen Armando and Tipa reveal they plan to use the Rio Carnival parade to take the birds to the airport.
-Blu and the others meet Luiz, who breaks the chain holding Blu and Jewel together.
-Once released, Jewel flies happily into the sky with the others.
-Hurt, Blu goes to look for Linda, but Jewel does not want to leave Blu behind.
-After a brief argument, they go their separate ways.
+Rafael unsuccessfully tries teaching Blu to fly from the edge of a tall mountain with Jewel.
+They soon catch up with red-crested cardinal Pedro and his yellow canary friend Nico, both of whom Blu had met the day before.
+Elsewhere, Nigel coerces a horde of thieving marmosets led by Mauro to capture Blu and Jewel.
+To help Blu and Jewel get along better, Pedro, Nico, and Rafael take the macaws to a samba dance party, where they begin to fall in love.
+The marmosets arrive, and after a brief fight breaks out, the five escape on a tram.

-When Nigel captures Jewel, Blu and Rafael rush to the carnival to rescue her.
-As Linda and Túlio pose as dancers in Spix's macaw costumes, Nigel captures Blu and the group.
-The smugglers take off in their aircraft.
-Blu breaks out of his cage and releases the other birds.
-Nigel injures Jewel's wing.
-Blu sends Nigel into the plane's propellers and the plane begins to fall.
-The smugglers jump from the plane while Jewel falls out of the open cargo hatch.
-Jumping out of the plane to rescue her, Blu discovers he can fly.
-He and Jewel kiss and he carries her to Linda and Túlio.
+At the smugglers' hideout, Fernando, Linda, and Túlio discover the macaws are gone.
+Fernando gets Marcel's henchmen, Armando and Tipa, to reveal that they will use the Rio Carnival parade to smuggle the birds to the abandoned airport.
+Blu and the others meet Luiz, whose saliva allows Blu and Jewel to slip out of their cuffs.
+Once released, Jewel flies happily into the sky with the others while Blu leaves, assuming he would only hold Jewel and the others back.

-Linda and Túlio adopt Fernando and live in their jungle sanctuary.
-Blu and Jewel raise three chicks together and celebrate with Rafael, Nico, Pedro, Luiz, Linda, and Túlio, who have set up a branch of Blu and Linda's Minnesota bookstore in Rio.
-Nigel has survived the plane crash, but Mauro ridicules him for losing his feathers.
-The smugglers are sent to jail.
+Nigel captures Jewel, prompting Blu, Rafael, Nico, and Pedro to rush to the parade to rescue her, only to also be captured.
+Elsewhere, Linda and Túlio pose as dancers in Spix's macaw costumes to access the parade.
+The smugglers escape and flee to their plane.
+Using a fire extinguisher, Blu breaks out of his cage and quickly frees Jewel and the other birds, but Nigel attacks the macaws and Jewel's wing is badly injured in the process.
+Blu activates the fire extinguisher, sending Nigel out of the open cargo door and into one of its engines.
+The smugglers escape the rapidly-descending plane while Jewel falls out of the open cargo hatch.
+Blu jumps after her, intent on not leaving her behind.
+After Jewel kisses Blu, he finally gains his flying abilities, and he carries her to Linda and Túlio.